 While the ingredients in this chili are super basic, the flavor is anything but.
 Simple ingredients can taste exceptional when they start off with aromatics like onion, carrot, celery and garlic.
 I added traditional chili spices and some smoked paprika for an extra-savory, smoky note.

 Blending a small portion of the chili makes it look and taste like a chili that has been cooking all morning long, but it only needs about 30 minutes of simmering.
 That’s a little trick that I learned from my lentil soup, which is another cozy option for cold days.
-Stay warm out there and I’ll be back soon with more holiday recipes!
+Stay warm out there and if you love this hearty soup, be sure to check out the eight soup recipes in my cookbook!

 - 2 tablespoons olive oil